 VR Visual Programming UI

-Exploring affordances gained using particle systems for VR UI elements, including hands.
+Exploring affordances implemented using particle systems for VR UI elements

 ARKit WorldSpace to ScreenSpace

 The placement of information amidst the environment is essential, but I’ve been dissatisfied with the disconnected nature of world-space panels in phone AR apps.